by/ptp4RaspberryPi/Setup.md

 CQE mode RX: n/a  TX: n/a
 ```

-Both `rx-usecs` and `tx-usecs` have the value "49" microseconds.
+Both `rx-usecs` and `tx-usecs` have a value of 49 microseconds.

-We'll set both to the mininum accepted by the Rpi 5B ethernet driver:
+We'll set both to the mininum accepted by the Raspberry Pi ethernet driver:

 > sudo ethtool -C eth0 tx-usecs 4
 >